renanturra/renanturra.github.io/README.md

-# Hosting a Resume on GitHub
+# Hosting a Resume on GitHub Pages

 ## Summary